sokra96/SimpleCalculator/README.md

-# 🧮 Simple Calculator (C# – OOP Version)
+# Simple Calculator (OOP Version)

-A console-based calculator application written in C# using Object-Oriented Programming principles.
+A console-based simple calculator implemented in **C#** using object-oriented programming.
-This project demonstrates clean design, validation, error handling, and calculation history.

----
+This version supports basic arithmetic operations, input validation, calculation history, and a simple menu system.

-## 🚀 Features
+## Features

-- ➕ Addition, ➖ Subtraction, ✖ Multiplication, ➗ Division
+- Basic arithmetic: addition (+), subtraction (-), multiplication (*), division (/)
-- ✅ Full input validation
+- Input validation for numbers and operations
-- 🚫 Division by zero handling
+- Handles division by zero
-- 🧠 OOP design with a dedicated `Calculation` class
-- 🕒 Timestamp for each calculation
-- 📜 Calculation history
+- Tracks calculation history with timestamps
-- 🔁 Loop for multiple calculations

----

-## 🏗️ Project Structure

-- `Calculation.cs`
-  Handles:
-  - Validation of inputs
-  - Performing calculations
-  - Storing result & timestamp

-- `Program.cs`
+- Simple menu:
-  Handles:
-  - User interaction (console input/output)
-  - Main application loop
+  1. New calculation
+  2. Show history
+  3. Exit
-  - History display
+- Object-Oriented design:

----
+  - `Calculation` class handles calculation logic, validation, and timestamp

+## Usage

+1. Clone the repository
+2. Open the project in Visual Studio
+3. Build and run the project
+4. Use the menu to perform calculations or view history

-## 🧩 Example Output
+## Example